Reyna at 17 becomes youngest American in Champions League

 “It’s a super pass from Reyna,” Dortmund coach Lucien Favre said.
 “He plays it in brilliantly. ...
 He orients the ball very, very quickly.”

 At 17 years, 3 months.
-5 days, Reyna bettered the mark for youngest American set by Dortmund’s Christian Pulisic, who was 4 days shy of his 18th birthday when he made his Champions League debut in a group phase opener at Legia Warsaw on Sept.
+5 days, Reyna bettered the mark for youngest American set by Arsenal’s Gedion Zelalem at 17 years, 10 months, 13 days against Galatasaray on Dec.
+9, 2014.
+Dortmund’s Christian Pulisic, who was 4 days shy of his 18th birthday when he made his Champions League debut in a group phase opener at Legia Warsaw on Sept.
 14, 2016.
 Pulisic started and assisted on Dortmund’s fifth goal in a 6-0 win.

 A member of the U.S. squad at last year’s Under-17 World Cup, Reyna made his senior team debut for Dortmund on Jan.
 18 in a Bundesliga match at Augsburg.
 His father appeared in eight Champions League group phase matches for Glasgow’s Rangers in 1999 and 2000 and also scored a key goal in a Champions League qualifier in 1999 against UEFA Cup champion Parma.